repobee/repobee/docs/getting_started.rst

     [INFO] SUCCESS: oauth scopes look okay
     [INFO] trying to fetch organization ...
     [INFO] SUCCESS: found organization test-tools
-    [INFO] verifying that user slarse is an owner of organization repomate-demo [INFO] SUCCESS: user slarse is an owner of organization repomate-demo [INFO] trying to fetch organization master-repos ...
+    [INFO] verifying that user slarse is an owner of organization repobee-demo [INFO] SUCCESS: user slarse is an owner of organization repobee-demo [INFO] trying to fetch organization master-repos ...
     [INFO] SUCCESS: found organization master-repos
     [INFO] verifying that user slarse is an owner of organization master-repos